luc-github/esp3d.io/src/docs/ESP3D-WebUI/Version_3.X/documentation/extra/index.md

 !!! warning "Note"
-  An extra content act as independent content, so when panel / page is close the connection to the content is closed.
-A new connection will be open when the panel / page is displayed again.
+    An extra content act as independent content, but when panel / page is close, the connection to the content is keept, the page/panel content is just hidden.
+So when the panel / page is displayed again, the content is put as visible in same state as before closing.

 ## Conclusion